Title: Associate Professor

 Curriculum Vitae: CV

-Jody L. McBrien is an Associate Professor in the School of Education at the University of South Florida Sarasota-Manatee.
-She received her doctorate in Educational Studies from Emory University in May, 2005, where she was the 2004 recipient of the university’s Humanitarian Award, given to students who demonstrate exemplary service in social justice.
-She received the 2011 Faculty Research Award from USF Women in Leadership and Philanthropy for her ongoing work in the formerly war-torn town of Lira in Uganda, Africa, the 2012 Community Engaged Researcher Award from the Florida Campus Compact, the 2013 USFSM Faculty Award for Service, and a 2014 Ian Axford (New Zealand) Fellowship in Public Policy, where she conducted research on policies regarding resettled refugee children and youth for the Ministries of Business, Innovation, and Employment and the Ministry of Education.
-In 2017 she will be a Visiting Scholar at Soka University in Tokyo, Japan.
+Jody L. McBrien is a Professor in the School of Education at the University of South Florida Sarasota-Manatee.
+She received her doctorate in Educational Studies from Emory University in May, 2005.
+She has received numerous awards for her research on international refugee resettlement, including the 2011 Faculty Research Award from USF Women in Leadership and Philanthropy, the 2012 Community Engaged Researcher Award from the Florida Campus Compact, a 2014 Ian Axford (New Zealand) Fellowship in Public Policy, the 2017 USFSM Research Award, and the inaugural 2017 Research Travel Award from Wiley Publishing.
+During Spring 2017 she was a Visiting Scholar at Soka University in Tokyo, Japan, where she taught a class and researched Japan’s pilot refugee resettlement program.

 Dr. McBrien’s service and much of her research focuses on children affected by war, whether they are resettled refugee students and their families, or children and families who have returned to their home communities following war.
 She has explored the connection between discrimination and academic motivation in adolescent refugee girls and evaluated refugee agency programs working to create bridges between new refugees, social services, and schools.
 She conducted longitudinal work in Lira, Uganda on the use of arts in healing and education.
 Based on her work in Lira, McBrien’s co-edited book, Cold Water: Women and Girls of Lira, Uganda, was published by Fountain Publishers in July 2015.